webplatform/docs-wpd/Implementation_Patterns/index.md

 ====Common templates====

 * [[Template:TODO]] is for action items or ''implementation'' things that need to be changed in the page.
 * [[Template:Editorial]] is for ''editorial'' action items that need to be fixed on the page.
 For example, if a page has the top-level "Flag" for "Examples need work" set, you could include this tag next to the specific example that needs help.
 These blocks don't show up to non-editors.
-Most often you'll actually use one of the sub-templates (which are listed from the [[Template:Editorial]] page.
+Most often you'll actually use one of the sub-templates (which are listed from the [[Template:Editorial]] page).
 * ''And many more''.
 We use templates for many things.

 {{TODO | Add a link to the specific implementation guide about the common templates. }}